 Observation.code and Observation.value

-Follow 2.2.2.2 Rules and Guidance when using SNOMED CT in the Act.code attribute of Act class specializations other than Observation.
-Section 2.2.3 provides additional guidance for using SNOMED CT in the Observation.code and Observation.value attributes.
+Follow 2.2.2.2Rules and Guidance when using SNOMED CT in the Act.code attribute of Act class specializations other than Observation.
+This section 2.2.3 provides additional guidance for using SNOMED CT in the Observation.code and Observation.value attributes.

 Potential Overlap